Jewish Voice for Liberation

+Jewish Voice for Liberation (JVL), founded as Jewish Voice for Labour in 2017 for Jewish members of the Labour Party, is a British organisation that describes itself as "a Jewish-led organisation for members of the labour, trade union, socialist and progressive movements... internationalist, anti-Zionist and anti-racist".

 Membership

 JVL admits full membership only to Labour Party members who identify as Jewish.
 In August 2019, JVL said that it had full members in a quarter of constituency Labour parties.
 All other members are associate members without voting rights, as the constitution specifies that the organisation is led by Jewish people and only they can vote on its policies.
 JVL does not make promoting the centrality of Israel to Jewish life a condition of membership, which is a requirement for membership of the JLM.
 Committee member Ian Saville said: "There is no ideological test to join."
 Saville added that it is "a group for Jews in the Labour Party that would welcome all Jews, whatever their attitude to Israel".

 Affiliations

 Naomi Wimborne-Idrissi said the organisation's "longer term aim" could be to affiliate to Labour as a socialist society.
 Several constituency Labour parties have affiliated to JVL, and the organisation has been endorsed by leaders of Labour Party affiliated trade unions, namely Len McCluskey, who is the general secretary of Unite the Union, and Tosh McDonald, the president of ASLEF.
 JVL is affiliated to both the Campaign for Labour Party Democracy and the Centre-Left Grassroots Alliance (CLGA).
 Additionally, the organisation formed a coalition with Red Labour and the Labour Representation Committee, both of which are members of the CLGA.

 In December 2017, The Times of Israel wrote that JVL was closely linked to Free Speech on Israel (FSOI), which was founded in 2016 to "counter the manufactured moral panic over a supposed epidemic of anti-Semitism in the UK".
 FSOI opposes Zionism and the notion that anti-Zionism is antisemitism.
 Wimborne-Idrissi said JVL and FSOI are "two separate organizations with different aims and objectives".

 Wimborne-Idrissi, the founder of JVL and a member of the National Executive Committee of the Labour Party, was excluded from the Labour Party in December 2022.